 Hon.
 Jean-Guy Dagenais: Honourable senators, two police officers marked a sad anniversary last week.
 Twenty years ago on May 22, Lucy Krasowski and Walter Filipas were shot by a crazed gunman right in downtown Montreal.
 They survived, but their careers ended abruptly on that day in 1993.

 I had the opportunity to meet former officer Filipas two weeks ago during a brief ceremony at the Montreal police service headquarters.
-Unfortunately, his partner from 20 years ago, who now lives in the United States, was unable to participate in the tribute.
+Unfortunately, his partner from 20 years ago, who now lives in the United States, was unable to attend the tribute.

 The scar from the bullet that hit Constable Filipas right in the forehead is still visible, but he says that he does not remember the events of that night, when he was responding to a report of an assault on a taxi driver at Dorchester Square in Montreal.
 He was transported to the hospital, where doctors declared him dead.

 Fortunately, Mr. Filipas survived, but he was never able to return to active duty.
 Sadly, he had to leave the police force.

 This young Italian-Canadian officer had no choice but to retire from the force.